-When designing electronics, one of the aspects to take into account is the susceptibility of semiconductors to radiation effects.
+10 When designing electronics, one of the aspects to take into account is the susceptibility of semiconductors to radiation effects.
 While this is a minor concern for everyday consumer electronics, it becomes an important aspect in the design of instrumentation for space applications.

-There are different ways in which radiation can affect electronics, and there are different ways to quantify these effects (Prinzie et al., 2018).
-Single-event upsets (SEUs) refer to nondestructive events that can alter the logic state of circuits, introducing errors into measurements (Hands et al., 2018).
+There are different ways in which radiation can affect electronics, and there are different ways to quantify these effects (Prinzie et al. 2018).
+Single-event upsets (SEU) refer to nondestructive events, but can alter the logic state of circuits introducing

+15 errors into measurements (Hands et al. 2018).
 With time, radiation exposure will degrade the semiconductors by accumulating positively charged holes at the silicon interface, leading to long-term effects that can cause complete malfunction if the total amount of exposure exceeds a certain threshold.
 This type of damage is measured in terms of the total ionization dose (TID).

 In this paper, we focus on the TID effects on a commercial off-the-shelf magnetometer that makes use of a measurement principle known as magneto-induction.
-The importance of TID lies in the fact that its effects will determine the time the sensor will survive under any given environment.
-The sensor provides magnetic field measurements in the three dimensions; however, the entire analysis presented in this paper is related to the magnitude of the field in order to account for the three axes when evaluating the performance.
+The importance of TID lies in the fact that its effects will determine the time the sensor all the analysis presented in this paper is related to the magnitude of the field in order to account for the three axes when evaluating the performance.